bcahn7/STAT547M-hw-An-Byeongchan/hw08/README.md

 ## Report my progress
-- I could understand how server.R and ui.R work.
+- I could understand how server.R and ui.R work. `UI` is responsible for creating the layout of the app and deploying each input and output.
+The `server` is responsible for the logic of the app.
 - [Dean's version of this app](http://daattali.com/shiny/bcl/) was really helpful to add various features on the app.
 - [Shiny cheatsheet](http://shiny.rstudio.com/images/shiny-cheatsheet.pdf) was also useful.